 "Interesting title.
 Oh wow what a beginning - love it!
-I'm not sure who she reminds me of most.
+I'm not sure who Michelle Chandler reminds me of most.
 I think but not positive, it's Nina Simone.
-She has a beautiful blend of artists from Etta James, Adele, a little Sarah Mclachlan, a sprinkle of Evanescence, and so many more but she has her own sound as well I think.
+She has a beautiful blend of artists from Etta James, Adele, a little Sarah Mclachlan, a sprinkle of Evanescence, and so many more but has her own sound as well I think.
 I was a little surprised where the song went.
 In the beginning it almost has that "Mississippi Mud" (as I call it) feeling to it, but then goes into a lounge feeling.
 I enjoyed it, it wasn't what I was expecting and maybe that's a good thing, because it is a different twist for me and isn't just an average song.
 I love her voice in this song, love the sounds chosen, the delivery is laid back (but the song is too) - I would definitely listen to this."

 "Mellow and bluesy opening.
-Female vocalist has a soulful and a vibrant voice.
+Michelle Chandler has a soulful and vibrant voice.
 Its all smokey and jazzy sounding with a stylish delivery and a great atmosphere.
 Instrumentals are great, lazy, and very likeable.
-Singer has true talent and the song is fantastic."
+A singer that has true talent and the song is fantastic."

 "I like the song a lot.
 It has a very interesting fusion of instruments in it.
 The fusion of jazz blues and folk is something I heard for the first time and it has been done well.
-The song has smooth silky feel to it.
+The song has a smooth silky feel to it.
 The vocals are exceptional."